 Selecting HOA Vendors: Advice to Help Your Association

 One great challenge for associations is how to choose HOA vendors to complete the required tasks of their communities.
 If HOAs are not careful, they will end up spending unnecessary amounts of their allotted budgets on expenses that they could have found less expensive elsewhere.

 For HOAs that are looking to utilize their resources in the most effective way possible, it is wise to carefully review contracts with any existing vendors and negotiate contracts with new vendors with care.
-Here are some tips to on selecting HOA vendors to help you out:
+Here are some tips on selecting HOA vendors to help you out:

 1. Review the Governing Documents of Your HOA Carefully

 Before learning how to select an HOA vendor, your HOA board must first have an adequate understanding of what its rights are.
 The reason for this is that certain HOA agreements have stipulations about which vendors you can hire.

 By knowing your HOA governing documents, you can make an informed decision about what kinds of vendors you are looking for.

 If your HOA board is unsure, make sure to seek outside advice to interpret the original intent of the governing documents of your association.
 By doing so, you will have a clear understanding of what vendors you need and can hire within the stipulations set out in the governing documents.

 2. Understand the Difference Between an Employee and an Independent Contractor